jelle619/doicode/README.md

 ## Issues
 When reporting issues, please be as descriptive as possible.
+For immediate support, you may contact us at contact@do-i-code.com.